fbatta/wedding-website/content/en/faqs.md

 **Can I RSVP online or do I have to mail in an RSVP card?**

-Please RSVP by filling up this form.
+Please RSVP by filling up [this form](/rsvp).

 **What date should I RSVP by?**

-It would be helpful to get to know if you and/or family would be able to make it as soon as you receive the invitation.
+Please RSVP as soon as possible after receiving the invitation.
+The deadline is

 ## 🏞️ Venue

 **What time should I arrive at your wedding ceremony?**

-The wedding ceremony will commence at 4:00 PM.
-But we have prepared some nice music and refreshments, so please be ready to enjoy those at 3PM and be seated at 3:45 PM.
+Please arrive by 3.00PM, as the ceremony will start soon after.

 **What is the easiest way to get to and from your wedding venue?**

-The wedding venue is easily reachable by car, taxi and auto-rickshaw.
-Red taxi, Uber, Ola and Rapido are the commonly used services.

-Should you encounter any issues in reaching the venue, do not hesitate to contact us, and we will facilitate the necessary arrangements.
+All the information is available in the [directions](/directions) page.

 **Is there parking available near your wedding venue?**